Economy Cluster Findings – The Future of Asia: Implications for Canada

 63 Commerce 3.0 for development: The promise of the Global Empowerment Network, eBay, 2013, ebayinc.com.

 64 Goldfarb, D. 2011.
-Canada’s trade in a digital world(link is external).
+Canada’s trade in a digital world(link is external)(link is external).
 Conference Board of Canada.
 April.